NTK-DFL: Enhancing Decentralized Federated Learning in Heterogeneous Settings via Neural Tangent Kernel: Abstract

 \section{Abstract}

 Decentralized federated learning (DFL) is a collaborative machine learning framework for training a model across participants without a central server or raw data exchange.
-DFL faces challenges due to statistical heterogeneity, as participants often possess different data distributions reflecting local environments and user behaviors.
+DFL faces challenges due to statistical heterogeneity, as participants often possess data of different distributions reflecting local environments and user behaviors.
 Recent work has shown that the neural tangent kernel (NTK) approach, when applied to federated learning in a centralized framework, can lead to improved performance.
-The NTK-based update mechanism is more expressive than typical gradient descent methods, enabling more efficient convergence and better handling of data heterogeneity.
 We propose an approach leveraging the NTK to train client models in the decentralized setting, while introducing a synergy between NTK-based evolution and model averaging.
-This synergy exploits inter-model variance and improves both accuracy and convergence in heterogeneous settings.
-Our model averaging technique significantly enhances performance, boosting accuracy by at least 10\% compared to the mean local model accuracy.
-Empirical results demonstrate that~our approach consistently achieves higher accuracy than baselines in highly heterogeneous settings, where other approaches often underperform.
+This synergy exploits inter-client model deviation and improves both accuracy and convergence in heterogeneous settings.
+Empirical results demonstrate that our approach consistently achieves higher accuracy than baselines in highly heterogeneous settings, where other approaches often underperform.
 Additionally, it reaches target performance in 4.6 times fewer communication rounds.
-We validate our approach across multiple datasets, network topologies, and heterogeneity settings to ensure robustness and generalizability.
+We validate our approach across multiple datasets, network topologies, and heterogeneity settings to ensure robustness and generalization.
+Source code for NTK-DFL is available at \href{https://github.com/Gabe-Thomp/ntk-dfl}{https://github.com/Gabe-Thomp/ntk-dfl}.